isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 11. Do I need to be quarantined upon arrival in Malaysia?

 After undergoing a PCR test upon arrival, the traveller must remain under isolation until the test results are released.
-More details on isolation arrangements in Malaysia will be released subsequently.
+The traveller will be required to be transported directly by the sponsor to a non-residential accommodation, and be isolated while awaiting the test result.
 The traveller has to bear the costs of the post-arrival test and the isolation in the designated accommodation.

 If the result indicates that the traveller has tested negative for COVID-19, the host company or government agency will ensure that the traveller is transported directly from the declared accommodation to the workplace and back according to the submitted controlled itinerary for up to 14 days of the traveller’s stay in Malaysia.